Omolabake94/CyberSecurity_Bootcamp/HW_16 Penetration Testing 1/README.md

 - What open ports and running services did Shodan find: Ports 80/TCP, 443/TCP and 8080/TCP are open
 * Services: Apache Tomcat/Coyote JSP Engine (version 1.1)
 ## Step 4: Recon-ng
+- Run recon-ng
-- Install the Recon module xssed.
+  - Install the Recon module xssed: `marketplace install xssed`
+       - image7
-- Set the source to demo.testfire.net.
+  - Set the source to demo.testfire.net: `options set SOURCE demo.testfire.net`
+      - image8
   - Run the module.
+      - image9
-#### Is Altoro Mutual vulnerable to XSS:
+#### Is Altoro Mutual vulnerable to XSS: Yes
+image10

 ## Step 5: Zenmap
 Your client has asked that you help identify any vulnerabilities with their file-sharing server.
 Using the Metasploitable machine to act as your client's server, complete the following:

-Command for Zenmap to run a service scan against the Metasploitable machine:
+- Command for Zenmap to run a service scan against the Metasploitable machine:
+  - `nmap -sV -T4 -A -v 192.168.0.10`
+    - sV = Service and Version Scanning
+    - T(0-5): Set timing template (higher is faster)
+    - A = Agressive Scanning
+    - v = Verbrose

-Bonus command to output results into a new text file named zenmapscan.txt:
+- Bonus command to output results into a new text file named zenmapscan.txt:
+  - `nmap -sV -T4 -A -v -oN zenmapscan.txt 192.168.0.10`

-Zenmap vulnerability script command:
+- Zenmap vulnerability script command:

-Once you have identified this vulnerability, answer the following questions for your client:
+- Once you have identified this vulnerability, answer the following questions for your client:

-What is the vulnerability:
+  - What is the vulnerability:

-Why is it dangerous:
+  - Why is it dangerous:

-What mitigation strategies can you recommendations for the client to protect their server:
+  - What mitigation strategies can you recommendations for the client to protect their server: